Joint User Association and Resource Allocation for Adaptive Semantic Communication in 5G and Beyond Networks: System Model and Problem Formulation

 \section{System Model and Problem Formulation}

-In this section, we first present the considered system and describe the concept of adaptive semantic communication.
+In this section, we first present the considered system and describe the concept of ASC.
 After that, we formulate an utility maximization problem and prove it is strongly NP-hard.
+The major notations used in this paper are summarized in Table \ref{tab:notation}.